En español | Yes, provided they are in the United States legally or, if living abroad, meet the criteria outlined below.

 - or were allowed in the country under the Family Unity or Immediate Relative provisions of U.S. immigration law.

-Undocumented immigrants who fall under the Deferred Action for Childhood Arrivals (DACA) program — that is, people who were brought into the country illegally when they were minors — can get Social Security numbers, but they have several decades to go before any of them hit retirement age.
+Undocumented immigrants who fall under the Deferred Action for Childhood Arrivals (DACA) program — that is, people who were brought into the country illegally when they were minors — can get Social Security numbers, but they have decades to go before any of them hit retirement age.

 Some undocumented immigrants do obtain fake Social Security numbers, or use lapsed or stolen ones, to get jobs.
 They pay billions of dollars a year into the Social Security system via FICA tax withholding, according to a Social Security report, but they rarely receive any benefits.
 Most of the money ends up in the trust funds from which Social Security benefits are paid.